joeseos/necro-com/docs/scenario-list/defent-the-camp.md

 Any attacking fighter within 1" of the Target may perform the carry Target (Basic) action:

---Carry Target (Basic)--: If this fighter is within 1" of the Target, they may make a Move (Simple) action, carrying the Target with them.
+**Carry Target (Basic)**: If this fighter is within 1" of the Target, they may make a Move (Simple) action, carrying the Target with them.
 When the action ends, the Target is placed in base contact with this fighter.